 ● L'École des Ingénieurs Hydrographes de la Marine

-Thus was established the École Nationale Supérieure de Techniques Avancées (ENSTA Paris), with the mission of training engineers in the naval, mechanical, nuclear, chemical, electronic and related fields.
+Thus was established the École Nationale Supérieure de Techniques Avancées (ENSTA Paris), with the mission of training engineers to the challenges of major transformations in strategic sectors such as transport, energy and defence.
 The scientific skills of each of the founding schools are found in the wide range of disciplines practiced at ENSTA in terms of research, as well as in the general nature of its teaching and the variety of in-depth studies offered to students.

-ENSTA Paris is today a public administrative establishment, placed under the supervision of the Minister of Defence.
+ENSTA Paris is now a public institution of an administrative nature, placed under the supervision of the French Ministry of Armed Forces.

 The Techniques Avancées catamaran